quantumlib/Cirq/docs/development.md

 ```

 This script will run all relevant checks within those clean environments.
 When using this script, you can
-run a subset of the checks using the ```--only-changed-files``` flag to only pytest against changed files
+run a subset of the checks using the ```--only-changed-files``` flag to only pytest against changed files,
 and the ```--apply-format-changes-only``` flag to fix formatting problems automatically.

 ### Writing docstrings and generating documentation